HMS Surprise (novel): Ships

-Allusions to literature
+Allusions to historical events

-The capture of the Spanish treasure fleet features in Hornblower and the Hotspur, 1962, the last-published full-length novel in C. S. Forester's Hornblower series.
-Forester adds Hornblower in the Hotspur as an extra to the five British ships in the squadron sent to intercept the fleet.
+The capture of the Spanish treasure fleet, with Jack in command of HMS Lively, is based on the historical Action of 5 October 1804 (also known as the Battle of Cape Santa Maria), and is recounted at the end of the preceding novel Post Captain.
+In the fictionalized version, Aubrey replaces Captain Graham Hamond as acting commander of HMS Lively when Hamond is required to attend Parliament; in reality, Hamond was present during the battle.
+This battle also features in the 1962 novel Hornblower and the Hotspur, the last-published full-length novel in C. S. Forester's Horatio Hornblower series.
+Forester adds Hornblower in the Hotspur alongside the five British ships sent to intercept the fleet.